 After your baby’s head moves into the pelvis, it is likely to seem as if your stomach is hanging lower.
 When you sit down, you will be able to feel the baby more.

-When baby starts to get heavier and slides down your abdomen finally settling in the pelvis, you will experience lower back pain more frequently.
+When the baby starts to get heavier and slides down your abdomen, finally settling in the pelvis, you will experience lower back pain more frequently.

-Though these signs of baby dropping during pregnancy tell you that your delivery is approaching it is not a clear-cut indicator of exactly when labour will start.
+Though these signs of baby dropping during pregnancy tell you that your delivery is approaching, these are not clear-cut indicators of exactly when the labour would start.

-If you are nearing your due date and baby still hasn’t dropped, there are a few things that you could try to help.
-But these should be done only after at least 36 weeks of pregnancy and after you have consulted your doctor.
+If you are nearing your due date and don’t see any signs of baby dropping, there are a few things that you could try.
+But these should be done only after at least 36 weeks of pregnancy and post you have consulted your obstetrician.

 Don’t do anything too strenuous, but increasing the number of walks each day can make the baby move and pressurise the cervix.
-But watch out for Braxton-Hicks or false labour contractions which is sometimes triggered by walking.
+Watch out for Braxton-Hicks or false labour contractions though which are sometimes triggered by walking.

 Do not sit cross-legged as it can push the baby back up.
 Instead, you can sit with your knees spread open and lean forward to coax the baby to move down.

 Doing squats can help widen your pelvic opening and ease the baby downwards while strengthening your legs and hips for delivery.
-However, do not start off with squats if you have not been exercising during the pregnancy.
+Ensure you do them only after medical advice and avoid them if you have not been exercising during your pregnancy.

-Use the backstroke to swim with your belly up or simply float on your back.
+Use the backstroke for swimming with your belly up or simply float on your back.
 If you have pelvic pain, don’t do breaststrokes.

 If your job involves sitting on a chair for a long period of time, be sure to take frequent breaks during work hours.
 You could just stretch your legs a bit every hour or so to encourage the baby to drop.

-If your baby has dropped, then be sure to visit your doctor for a check-up.
-This will help your doctor to adjust the due date accordingly and give you a tentative estimation of when labour is likely to start.
-After baby drops, it is just a matter of days before you will get to hold your little one.
+If your baby has dropped, be sure to visit your obstetrician for a check-up.
+This will help her determine the due date accordingly and give you a tentative estimation of when labour is likely to start.
+After baby dropping, it is just a matter of days before you get to take your little one in your arms.